 Incubate and evaluate pears as discussed in 3.2.
 Detection by baiting – general procedures.
 The plastic bag should be opened to allow air exchange during incubation (Figure 7).

-Note: With multiple sets of equipment (collection systems and ZCVs) and adequate bench space, multiple tests can be run in parallel.
+Testing multiple plant sets at once: With multiple sets of equipment (collection systems and ZCVs) and adequate bench space, multiple tests can be run in parallel.
 Allow adequate separation to prevent any cross-contamination via splash between different test sets.
-Typically, a single person can irrigate up to 6 sets of test plants within the 15 minute irrigation intervals.
-Irrigation time for each set of plants can be affected by the number of plants in each test array, plant density (more difficult to direct water past foliage to container in dense or spreading plants), headspace (more time needed to apply multiple doses if headspace is low), container size, or other logistics (having to move hoses, etc.).
+Depending on the number of plants tested in each set and whether each irrigation event has to be applied in 2 or more doses (e.g., due to small headspace) one person can typically irrigate between 3 and 6 sets of test plants within the 15 minute irrigation interval.
+The irrigation time for each set of plants can also be affected by plant density (it is slower and more difficult to direct water past foliage into containers if plant canopies are dense or intertwined), total volume applied per container, and other logistics (such as having to move hoses, etc.).

 Post-test equipment sanitation.
 Rinse all equipment thoroughly and sanitize with diluted bleach (see Phytosanitary Procedures for BMPs for Producing Clean Nursery Stock) followed by a thorough rinse with clean water to remove residual bleach before reusing equipment for tests on another set of plants.